Where are they now?

 Jasmyne King-Leeder (Class of ’61)

-I will have lived at 22 Hyde Park Gate Kensington, London UK, for 40 years next year.
+I have lived at 22 Hyde Park Gate Kensington, London UK, for 40 years this year.
 During this time a steady stream of visitors, tourists, students and scholars have come to view the house daily.

 This house was the family home of Virginia Woolf (1882-1941), honoured as the greatest female writer of the last century, her sister Vanessa Bell (1879-1961), a painter who has many paintings hanging in The National Gallery, and their father Sir Lesley Stephens, an extraordinary man of his time who was the editor of the first 26 volumes of “The Dictionary of National Biography”.